JenArmenta/JenArmenta/README.md

 Hi, I’m @JenArmenta!

-I am a writer, editor, and leader!
+I am a coach, writer, editor, and leader!

 My gifts are my strong emotional intelligence, as well as my writing and organizational skills.